 She graduated from the University of Cincinnati with a Master of Science in Nursing in 2019.
 She is board-certified with the American Academy of Nurse Practitioners and licensed with the Ohio Board of Nursing.

 Rikki Johnson is a board-certified Adult and Gerontology Primary Care Nurse Practitioner who has a strong foundation in general neurology but also specializes in stroke, vascular neurology, and botox therapy for migraines.
 She has been with MetroHealth since 2015.
 Her extensive nursing background includes general neurology, neurosurgery, and emergency medicine.

 She completed her Bachelor of Science in Nursing and her Master of Science in Nursing at Kent State University in Kent, Ohio.
 She holds her national board certification with the American Academy of Nurse Practitioners (AANP) and is an active member of the American Academy of Neurology (AAN).

 At MetroHealth, we offer several patient-centered research studies focusing on stroke prevention and recovery.
 Our studies are led by physician experts—some who are known around the world—giving you opportunities to participate in cutting-edge science.
 Our researchers are testing innovative devices, such as electrical stimulation, to help stroke survivors move a paralyzed hand.

-The MetroHealth System received American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.
+For 14 consecutive years, The MetroHealth System has received the American Heart Association/American Stroke Association’s Get With The Guidelines®-Stroke Gold Plus Quality Achievement Award.

 The Gold Plus Award recognizes MetroHealth’s commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines based on the latest scientific evidence.